 Insert the SD card in the board slot.
-To boot the board on the external micro-SD card, you need to hold the USER button close to the USB host port, and then power-up or reset the board.
+To boot the board on the external micro-SD card, you need to hold the USR button at the right of the microSD slot (as seen from above), and then power-up the board through its USB-C connection, or reset it.
 You can then release the USR button.